msgpo/BetterFirefox/README.md

 # BetterFirefox

 The goal of this project is to create a community based wish-list (which can also be used as a communication platform) to get Firefox again on the right course.
-Mozilla could use this to ***improve' the product***; it is up to them to work with us or not.
+Mozilla could use this to ***improve the product***; it is up to them to work with us or not.

 [![Build Status](https://travis-ci.org/CHEF-KOCH/BetterFireFox.svg?branch=master)](https://travis-ci.org/BetterFireFox)
 [![Gitter](https://badges.gitter.im/CHEF-KOCH/BetterFireFox.svg)](https://gitter.im/CHEF-KOCH/BetterFireFox?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge)